You Listen to Your Child’s Story but Who Listens to Yours?

 A mum and adopted daughter holding hands, with one wearing a teal knitted sweater and the other wearing a blue jacket.
 The background shows an outdoor setting.

-It just means you’re human.
+It just means you’re human in an incredibly complex role.
 Becoming an adoptive parent changes what “normal” looks like, and that’s okay.
 Adoption training helps, but it can’t fully prepare you for the real, lived experience of adoption.

 “Becoming an adoptive parent can bring more than just positive new experiences — it can also awaken old stories, fears, and challenges you didn’t anticipate.”